SasView/sasview.github.io/faq.md

 ```
  exec(open('C:\\Temp\\scriptname.py').read())

- or, better (as it will close the file after reading it):
+ or better (as it will close the file after reading it)

  from pathlib import Path
  exec(Path('C:\\Temp\\scriptname.py').read_text())